Apricold/apricold/README.md

 ### Hi there 👋

+##About me
+I am a skilled programmer with a strong foundation in data science.
+My expertise lies in Python, particularly in utilizing libraries such as pandas, numpy, flask, and tensorflow.
+Committed to constant improvement as an engineer, I am enthusiastic about embracing fresh challenges and opportunities
 <!--
 **Apricold/Apricold** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.